 Do I have to prove my spouse is at fault?

-The short answer is no. In Missouri, Illinois, Kansas and Oklahoma, there is an option for a ‘no fault’ divorce.
+The short answer is no. In most states, there is an option for a ‘no fault’ divorce.
 This means the marriage is irretrievably broken regardless of the actual cause.
 This allows the parties to focus on restarting their lives and if there are children, focusing on their best interest rather than re-hashing past behaviors.

-However, if there are serious issues, you can also allege other grounds for divorce including physical/emotional abuse, abandonment, drug abuse, etc. In Missouri, Kansas and Oklahoma, these issues may be relevant in dividing property, deciding who gets custody of the children and spousal maintenance.
-However, in Illinois, it is not a factor as it relates to marital property and debt division and spousal maintenance.
+However, if there are serious issues, you can also allege other grounds for divorce including physical/emotional abuse, abandonment, drug abuse, etc. In some states, these issues may be relevant in dividing property, deciding who gets custody of the children and spousal maintenance.
+However, in Illinois for example, it is not a factor as it relates to marital property and debt division and spousal maintenance.
 But as to custody and/or parenting time, conduct may be relevant if it bears on the best interests of the children.

 How can I protect my children?